Article

 • Dwell time signal: does the user stay to read on-screen text or open the comments while the video plays?
 The algorithm measures average seconds watched against the video's total length

-Anatomy of a video that passed the test
+Anatomy of a TikTok video that passed the test

-Real numbers from the analytics dashboard of a successful 15-second video after just 30 minutes:
+Real numbers from the analytics dashboard of a successful 15-second video, just 30 minutes after posting:

 Metric Number